Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 • you pay the residential electricity rate,

-• Do you want to set up an excavator in your apartment, garage, or basement?
+• you want to set up a mining rig in your apartment, garage, or basement,

 • you're buying a cheap, used ASIC without complete information about its condition, power consumption, and efficiency,

-• you only calculate the daily profit using the calculator,
+• you only take the calculator's daily profit into account

 • You're overlooking the costs of maintenance, cooling, downtime, and depreciation,